cookiecutter/cookiecutter-django/README.rst

    :alt: Two Scoops of Django
    :target: http://twoscoopspress.org/products/two-scoops-of-django-1-11

-Two Scoops Press brings you the best dairy-themed Django references in the universe
+Two Scoops of Django is the best dairy-themed Django references in the universe

 pyup
 ~~~~~~~~~~~~~~~~~~